gayeongpark/gayeongpark.github.io/_posts/2024-08-30-OSI-Model-Course-Note2.md

 **H.323** used to set up, maintain, and tear down voice and video connections.
 FaceTime or Skype are probably using like H.323.
 These operate over the real time transport protocol, known as **RTP**.

 **NetBIOS** is used by computers to share files over a network.
-Windows uses this method of its file sharing as well inside.
+Windows uses this method of its file sharing as well inside. it provides essential session management services that allow applications on different computers to communicate over a network.

-## Layer 6 - Presentation
+## Layer 6 - Presentation (data encryption)

 This layer is responsible for formatting the data to be exchanged and secures that data with proper encryption.